A note on percolation on Z^d: isoperimetric profile via exponential cluster repulsion: Proof of the exponential cluster repulsion

 We fix a positive integer $N$, whose $p$-dependent value will be determined later.
 We regard $N\Z^d$ as a graph naturally isomorphic to the lattice $\Z^d$, i.e., with adjacency relation $\|x-y\|_1 =N$.
 We will also use $N\Z^d_*$, the graph where adjacency is defined by $\|x-y\|_\infty =N$.
 We will use boxes of the form $B_{3N/4}(Nx):=\{y\in\Z^d: \|y-Nx\|_\infty\leq 3N/4 \}$, for $x\in\Z^d$.
 These will be called {\bf blocks}.
 The set of blocks will be thought of as the vertices of a graph naturally identified with $N\Z^d$.

 The reason for considering two different adjacency relations are the following facts.
 While (a) is trivial from the definitions, the also quite innocent-looking (b) and (c) require careful proofs, which were executed in \cite[Lemma 2.1]{DPisz}.
-See the recent \cite{Adam:conn} for a much simpler and more general proof.
+Recently, Tim\'ar \cite{Adam:conn} found a much simpler and more general proof.
 Recall the definitions of the closure $\overline S$ and the different boundaries $\bdr S$ from the Introduction.

 \begin{itemize}{\it \item[\bf(a)] For any finite $\Z^d$-connected set $A$, the vertex frontiers $\bdriv^+ A$ and $\bdrov^+ A$ are finite cutsets: any $\Z^d$-path connecting a vertex of $\overline A$ to a vertex of $\Z^d\setminus \overline A$ intersects both frontiers $\bdrv^+ A$. \item[\bf(b)] The vertex frontiers $\bdrv^+ A$ need not be $\Z^d$-connected, but for $d\geq 2$ they are both $\Z^d_*$-connected. \item[\bf(c)] Consider the finite box $B_n:=[-n,n]^d$, and a connected $A\subseteq B_n$.
 Let $A_i$ be the connected components of $B_n\setminus A$.
 Then all the vertex boundaries $\bdr_{V(B_n)} A_i$ are $\Z^d_*$-connected.} \end{itemize}